 Proton VPN implements a security system to protect our users’ accounts.
 If we detect potentially suspicious behavior that may indicate someone is trying to gain unauthorized access to your account then we may temporarily lock your account in order to protect it.

 While your account is locked you will not be able to connect to our servers using our VPN software.

 To unlock your account, you will be asked to change your password.
 You may also receive an email from email@example.com with the subject line: Proton VPN Security – change your password immediately.
-If you have a Proton Mail account, you will know this email is from us because it will arrive in your Inbox starred by default.
+If you have a Proton Mail account, you will know this email is from us because it will have an Official badge when it arrives in your inbox.